RamblinReckClub/reckhistory/w-or-r.md

 The earliest official reference to the mascot in the Georgia Tech archives is [the 1962 Blueprint](https://smartech.gatech.edu/handle/1853/31502), in which the writers of the Athletics section refer to the car as the "Ramblin' Reck".
 However, references to [Dean Floyd Field's car](https://smartech.gatech.edu/handle/1853/25251), the [Georgia Tech football team](https://smartech.gatech.edu/handle/1853/26077), and the [Tech student body](https://smartech.gatech.edu/handle/1853/26066) in the Technique that predate the mascot use both spellings interchangeably.

-The historic use of both terms has created a lot of confusion amongst students and fans, and the Institute has further complicated matters by holding a [trademark on "Ramblin' Wreck"](http://www.licensing.gatech.edu/trademarks-101) and discouraging the use of "Ramblin Reck".
+The historic use of both terms has created a lot of confusion amongst students and fans, and the Institute has further complicated matters by holding a [trademark on "Ramblin' Wreck"](http://www.licensing.gatech.edu/trademarks-101) and discouraging the use of "Ramblin' Reck".
 But the question remains: which name is accurate?
 Well, it depends on who you ask.

 **The Reck Club stance**: "Wreck" refers to students; "Reck" refers to the car and the club.